 You no longer need to hide your smile because of gaps, chips, stains, or misshapen teeth.
 With veneers, you can easily correct your teeth’s imperfections to help you have a more confident, beautiful smile.
 Veneers are natural in appearance and are a perfect option for patients wanting to make minor adjustments to the look and feel of their smile.
+NY Center for Aesthetic and Laser Dentistry has extensive cosmetic dentistry experience and is prepared to answer your questions about dental veneers.

 Veneers are thin, custom-made shells made from tooth-colored materials such as porcelain.
 They are designed to cover the front side of your teeth.
 To prepare for veneers, your doctor will create a unique model of your teeth.
 This model is sent to a dental technician who creates your veneers.
 Before placing your new veneer, your doctor may need to conservatively prepare your tooth to achieve the desired aesthetic result.